buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Entities/IfcConversionBasedUnit.md

 # IfcConversionBasedUnit

 An IfcConversionBasedUnit is used to define a unit that has a conversion rate to a base unit.
-To identify some commonly used conversion based units, the standard designations (case insensitive) for the _Name_ attribute are indicated in Table 1.
+To identify some commonly used conversion based units, the standard designations (case insensitive) for the _Name_ attribute are indicated in Table 1.<!-- end of definition -->

 |Name|Description|